Dr Haili Ma

 Student education

-I am the founder and director of MA Global Performance and Cultural Industries.
-The programme contextualises theories and practice of Theatre and Performance studies within the Cultural and Creative industries (CCIs) to critically examine what performance is and how it is produced and consumed within a variety of global-local and socio-political economic structures.
-Global performance in this context refers to both live and digital forms that are produced for educational and/or commercial purposes, with international audiences in mind.
-The programme will draw on interdisciplinary and multidisciplinary theories and research methodologies, such as theatre and performance studies, sociology and media studies.
-The programme equips the students with knowledge to either progress onto a research degree and/or pursue a career globally.
+I initiated and founded MA Global Performance and Cultural Industries.
+The programme contextualises theories and practice of Theatre and Performance studies within the Cultural and Creative industries to critically examine what performance is and how it is produced and consumed in different socio-political economic settings.
+Global performance in this context refers to both live and digital forms that are produced for educational and/or commercial purposes with international audiences in mind.

 Research groups and institutes